swiftlang/sourcekit-lsp/Documentation/Modules.md

 ### LanguageServerProtocolJSONRPC

 A connection to or from a SourceKit-LSP server.
-Since message parsing can fail, it needs to handle errors in some way and the design decision here is to use LSPLogging, which hardcodes `org.swift.sourcekit-lsp` as the default logging subsystem and thus makes the module unsuitable for generic clients.
+Since message parsing can fail, it needs to handle errors in some way and the design decision here is to use SKLogging, which hardcodes `org.swift.sourcekit-lsp` as the default logging subsystem and thus makes the module unsuitable for generic clients.

-### LSPLogging

-Types that are API-compatible with OSLog to allow logging to OSLog when building for Darwin platforms and logging to stderr or files on non-Darwin platforms.
-This should not be dependent on any LSP specific types and be portable to other packages.

-FIXME: Rename the module to SKLogging

 ### LSPTestSupport